seroche/payment-gateway-api/README.md

 # Payment Gateway

+### Assumptions

+- API is located under an application load balancer (ALB) decrypting HTTPS traffic.
+Hence this API is HTTP.
+When deployed we should setup ASP.NET core to use forwarded headers
+- Bank could be slow to process requests
+- Payment should be made to a `MerchantId`.
+This id should not be passed through the request but determined based on the `ApiKey` passed to the API

 ## How to run the API

 Open the solution with `Visual Studio 2019` and start the debug.